The QUEST Program

 Quantitative, scientific and technological skills are an integral part of the Salem Signature Program, but are also essential skills for success in the 21st Century.
 According to the 2010 Jobs Rated Almanac, seven of the ten best jobs involve extensive skills in these areas, as do 16 of the best 20 jobs rated by the annual publication.
 According to the US Bureau of Labor Statistics Occupational Outlook Handbook, seventeen of the twenty occupations with the fastest projected growth in number of new jobs, through the year 2018, are deeply grounded in science, technology and quantitative skills.
 In fact, half of those twenty are in health-related fields.

 No matter what your intended major at Salem is, the QUEST Program is here for you to help you boost those necessary skills and assist in preparing you for the future.

 QUEST Supported Courses

-If you need help just once, try our walk-in tutoring, if it is available for your course (not all courses are supported with walk-in tutoring).
-If you need more regular, one-on-one help, use the forms on the Moodle page to request a tutor.
+If you need help, check the Walk-In Tutoring Schedule or request a one-on-one tutor through the QUEST Moodle page, if one is available for your course (not all courses are supported with one-on-one tutoring).
 You can also just peruse the resources available and work at your own pace.
 Whatever works for you and your learning style is supported by QUEST.

 Who are the QUEST Tutors?